How to Solicit Post-Transactional Surveys via Email

 - In the Template language field, you should enter the ISO language code associated with the selected language (e.g., "en" for English, "ja" for Japanese, etc.).

-- When composing the message body, click the Survey link button, and select the appropriate form from the drop-down menu; selecting the form inserts the survey URL into the body of your message.
+- When composing the message body, note that existing clients will still have to click the previous Survey link button, and select the appropriate form from the drop-down menu; selecting the form inserts the survey URL into the body of your message.

 Wait Block Settings